FPGA-Research-Manchester/OrkhestraFPGAStream/docs/acceleration_modules.md

 **Multiplication**|✔️|❌|❌|✔️
 **Global Sum**|✔️|❌|❌|✔️

+Strict column placement means that the data positioning has some constraints.
+For example, a 64 bit value has to be in positions 0 and 1 instead of 1 and 2.
+The filtering module can also be changed to work with 64 bit data and therefore the data positioning would have also the same constraints as the arithmetic modules.
 Here more classifications are possible:

 - **64 bit** modules
 - **First column** modules
 - **Crossbar** modules

-And the filter can have no additional classification showing the default behaviour of everything in terms of how the data should be placed is configurable and it will stay the same after the module.
+And the filter can have no additional classification showing the default behaviour in terms of how the data should be placed.
+Everything is configurable and the data positioning will stay the same after the module.

 ## Reduce/increase record count